Looking to make a difference? Get involved in EPC’s Mission group. There’s lot of opportunities to serve.

 Church World Services – is a faith based organization transforming communities around the globe through just and sustainable responses to hunger, poverty, displacement and disaster.
 You can support the group by using the Mission envelopes in the pews.

 Elmhurst-Yorkfield Food Pantry – is for the charitable distribution of food for the relief of hunger to our neighbors in need residing in the communities surrounding us, including Elmhurst, Addison, Bensenville, Berkeley, Hillside, Lombard, Oak Brook and Villa Park.
-Donate non-perishable foods, paper products, toiletries, coupons and empty egg cartons in the shopping carts in the Nelson White Room.
+Donate non-perishable foods, paper products, toiletries and coupons in the shopping carts in the Nelson White Room.
 You can also volunteer at the food pantry and donate money.

 Elmhurst Walk-In Assistance Network – is designed to offer emergency assistance to clients who find themselves in a difficult situation.
 Financial assistance includes rental/mortgage assistance; utility bill assistance; access to Immaculate Conception Food Pantry as well as information on other local food pantries and clothing closets; some clothing and food vouchers; one-time only car repair; gas vouchers for assistance getting to work, a job interview, or doctor’s appointment; prescription help.
 Assistance goes directly to the service provider.
 No cash is kept on the premises.